-The MP2108 measures the output voltage through an external resistive voltage divider and compares it to the internal 0.9V reference to generate the error voltage at COMP.
+The MP2106 measures the output voltage through an external resistive voltage divider and compares that voltage to the internal 0.9V reference in order to generate the error voltage at COMP.
 The current-mode regulator uses the voltage at COMP and compares it to the inductor current to regulate the output voltage.
-The use of current-mode regulation improves transient response and control loop stability.
+The use of current-mode regulation improves transient response and improves control loop stability.